Professor Henry Power

 After leaving Cambridge in 2005 I was briefly a research fellow at the Institute of Greece, Rome, and the Classical Tradition at the University of Bristol.
 I was then awarded a Leverhulme Early Career Fellowship, which allowed me to spend time thinking about the reception of the Roman poet Virgil during the English Civil War (there's more on this under Research).
 Since 2007 I have been teaching at the University of Exeter.

-I have held visiting positions at the Beinecke Library at Yale University and at the Huntington Library in California.In the Trinity (Summer) Term 2019, I will be a Visiting Fellow at All Souls College, Oxford.
+I have held visiting positions at the Beinecke Library at Yale University, at PKU in Beijing, at the Huntington Library in California, and at All Souls College, Oxford.

 - Seventeenth and eighteenth-century literature